The 8-Step Guide to DIY Fencing with ModularWalls

 3. Get in touch

 You’ve got your measurements in one hand and council regulations in the other – it’s time for us to chat!
-Use our free online quote tool, fill out our online enquiry form or give our Head Office a ring on 1300 556 957, where our friendly team of in-house consultants can discuss your requirements.
+Simple fill out our online enquiry form or give our Head Office a ring on 1300 556 957, where our friendly team of in-house consultants can discuss your requirements.

 Your consultant will require your measurements – either a rough ‘mud map’ sketch of what you want, or a detailed discussion about site-specific factors, like: